Automattic/wp-calypso/packages/eslint-plugin-wpcalypso/docs/rules/no-package-relative-imports.md

 import { localizeUrl } from 'calypso/lib/i18n-utils';
 export { default as ActionCard } from 'calypso/components/action-card/docs/example';
 export * from 'calypso/components/AppBar';
-const config1 = require('calypso/config');
+const config1 = require( 'calypso/config' );
-const config2 = asyncRequire('calypso/config');
+const config2 = asyncRequire( 'calypso/config' );

-const component = <AsyncLoad require="calypso/config"/>
+const component = <AsyncLoad require="calypso/config" />;

-import config from './config';
+import config3 from './config';
-import config from '../../../config';
+import config4 from '../../../config';
-import config from 'dirA'; //when `dirA` is not a directory or file in ./client/
+import config5 from 'dirA'; //when `dirA` is not a directory or file in ./client/
 ```

 ## Configuration